macintoshplus/behat-lambdatest-extension/README.md

           # You can use the LT_USERNAME and LT_USERKEY environment variables instead of this keys:
           user: your_email@domain.tld # Your Lambdatest login
           key: xxxxx # Your Lambdatest key available here: https://accounts.lambdatest.com/detail/profile
+          split_video: false #If false, run all scenario in one session.
+If true, close and open a new session for each scenario
           # The rest of key are the same as Mink Extension
           wd_host: https://hub.lambdatest.com/wd/hub # The URL of Selenium2 Hub
           browser: firefox # The browser name